os-climate/osc-geo-h3grid-srv/docs/getting-started.md

 ## Loading Data

 In order to load this data into the geo server, run the below command.
 This will create the dataset in the `./tmp` directory.

 The configuration used in this example specifies the information needed to load the data into the database, as well as specifying a shapefile and region - Germany - that controls what region of the world data is loaded for.
 Data will not be calculated for any part of the h3 grid that is not within this region.

+This takes about 1 minute to run.

 ```
 CONFIG_PATH="./examples/loading/giss_temperature/giss_2022_12.yml" ;

-python ./src/geoserver/cli_load.py --host $HOST --port $PORT load \
+python ./src/cli_load.py --host $HOST --port $PORT load \
 --config_path $CONFIG_PATH
 ```